 The animal encounters, stunning beaches, and unique islands are truly something very special and my trip ended up being much cheaper than I had been led to believe too – winning.

-Going now is a great idea as there are fewer people than in pre-COVID times and cheaper cruises, tours, and accommodation.
-Ecuador has now dropped its PCR testing requirement too so you only need to fill in a health declaration online and show proof of vaccination (sorry unvaccinated travelers, you are not currently allowed to enter Ecuador).
+Going now is a great idea as there are fewer people than in pre-pandemic times and cheaper cruises, tours, and accommodations.
+Ecuador has now dropped its testing requirement and proof of vaccination so it is easy to plan a trip.

 There were lots of tips and tricks I learned during my time in the Galapagos, particularly around how to save money once you are there, and I wanted to share them with you to help you plan your own Galapagos Islands holiday.
 I just know you are going to love it as much as I did.

 Things To Know When Booking Your Galapagos Islands Holiday

 There are 13 major islands in the Galapagos as well as countless smaller ones.
 Only four of these are inhabited, and only three are easy to visit with daily transport links and lots of accommodation options: Santa Cruz, San Cristobal, and Isabela.

 Each of these islands has one main town and this is where you can book day tours and cruises, and find restaurants, shops, and accommodations.
 In Santa Cruz it is Puerto Ayora, in San Cristobal it is Puerto Baquerizo Moreno, and in Isabela it is Puerto Villamil.